-Dilution is addressed in two ways - internal, or planned dilution is included in the design solids where they extend beyond the resource wireframe.
+Dilution is addressed in two ways - internal to mine designs and external factoring.
+Internal, or planned dilution is included in the design solids where they extend beyond the resource wireframe.
 This occurs in order to respect minimum width for development, or to keep stope walls to achievable outlines.
 Additional volume included in this manner averages approximately 15% across the Mineral Reserves.